angeanto/angeanto.github.io/_posts/2023-05-27-Fundamentals-of-Effective-Visualization-and-Communication.md

 {: .notice--info}

 # Simplify complexity
 Simplifying complex data into intuitive visual representations enhances understanding.
-For example, a financial institution visualizing portfolio risk might use a spider chart to depict risk exposure across different asset classes.
-By distilling intricate risk calculations into a visually intuitive chart, portfolio managers can easily identify areas of concern and adjust their investment strategies accordingly.
+For example, a manufacturing company visualizing the amount of transportations per continent.
+We might use a sankey chart to depict the magnitude across different countries.
+By simplifying our complex dataset into one visualizatin ortfolio managers can easily identify areas of concern and adjust their investment strategies accordingly.

 ![image-center]({{ site.url }}{{ site.baseurl }}/assets/images/post_images/5. effective visualization/sankey1.png){: .align-center}